-Valuation Date

-The actuarially-determined contribution rate was determined as of will be reported for the fiscal year ending September 30, 2021.

-January 1, 2020, with an interest adjustment to the fiscal year.
-Contributions in relation to this actuarially-determined contribution rate

-Actuarial Cost Method Projected Unit Credit

-Amortization Method Closed Level Dollar for Remaining Unfunded Liability amortization period of 16 years year plus the assumed investment return, adjusted by 10% of the amount that the value exceeds or is less than the market value at end of year.
+Valuation Date The actuarially-determined contribution rate was determined as of January 1, 2021, with an interest adjustment to the fiscal year.
+Contributions in relation to this actuarially-determined contribution rate will be reported for the fiscal year ending September 30, 2022.
+Actuarial Cost Method Projected Unit Credit Amortization Method Closed Level Dollar for Remaining Unfunded Liability Remaining Amortization Period Remaining amortization period varies for the bases, with a net effective amortization period of 15 years Asset Valuation Method Sum of actuarial value at beginning of year and the cash flow during the year plus the assumed investment return, adjusted by 10% of the amount that the value exceeds or is less than the market value at end of year.
 The actuarial value is adjusted, if necessary, to be within 20% of market value.

-Remaining Amortization Period Remaining amortization period varies for the bases, with a net effective

-Asset Valuation Method Sum of actuarial value at beginning of year and the cash flow during the

-Actuarial Assumptions:

-Net Investment Rate of Return 7.375 Percent

-Projected Salary Increases 2.25 Percent Plus Service Based Merit Increases

-Cost of Living Adjustments 0.00 Percent

-Retirement Age for Inactive Vested Participants 6

-Mortality Healthy mortality rates are based on the sex-distinct Pri-2012 headcount weighted Healthy Retiree Mortality Table with rates mulitplied by 1.25.
+Actuarial Assumptions: Net Investment Rate of Return 7.375 Percent Projected Salary Increases 2.25 Percent Plus Service Based Merit Increases Cost of Living Adjustments N/A Retirement Age for Inactive Vested Participants 65 Mortality Healthy mortality rates are based on the sex-distinct Pri-2012 head- count weighted Healthy Retiree Mortality Table with rates mulitplied by 1.25.
 Disabled mortality rates were based on the sex-distinct Pri-2012 head-count weighted Disabled Retiree Mortality Table with rates mulitplied by 1.25.